sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

    <img src="images/add_deploymentgroup.png">

-2. Provide a name and click create.
-You will see the script generated.
+2. Provide a name for **Deployment group name**, Description (optional) and click create.
+You will see a script generated.

    <img src="images/name_dg.png">